arif-rachim/yalla/README.md

 3. <a href="https://codepen.io/yallajs/pen/wPKdJo">Color Picker</a> : Simple color picker
 4. <a href="https://codepen.io/yallajs/pen/XzKqBb">Async</a> : Example using Promise for async
 5. <a href="https://codepen.io/yallajs/pen/BmzxvO">Html Collection</a> : Using HtmlCollection to render arrays
-6. <a href="https://codepen.io/yallajs/project/editor/AxKoNY#0">Hero Editor</a> : Hero Editor from Angular JS
+6. <a href="https://codepen.io/yallajs/project/editor/AxKoNY#0">Hero Editor</a> : Hero Editor tutorial from Angular JS rewritten in Yallajs

 YallaJS Project is supported by :